 Open Futures at Boundary Oak School is a skills and enquiry-based curriculum development programme that links learning with life.
-At Boundary Oak, we have such wonderful facilities and open space including our own Early Years Garden with Chickens and Guinea Pigs as well as our Woodland School that it is an ideal starting point to develop a broad, balanced and innovative curriculum.
+At Boundary Oak, we have wonderful facilities and open space including our own Early Years Garden with its Guinea Pigs and a fruit and vegetable growing area as well as our Woodland School.
+It’s an ideal starting point to develop a broad, balanced and innovative curriculum.

-Open Futures was developed to help children discover and develop practical skills, personal interest and values, which will contribute to their education and help to enhance their adult lives.
+Open Futures was developed to help children discover and develop the practical skills, personal interest and values, which will contribute to their education and enhance their adult lives.

-Boundary Oak School’s Open Futures gives us a fresh way of meeting the needs of our children whose natural spirit of enquiry is fostered and nurtured through the programmes four curriculum strands:
+Boundary Oak School’s Open Futures provides a fresh way of meeting the needs of our children, by fostering and nurturing their natural spirit of enquiry through the four curriculum strands:

-These linked creative contexts stimulate and motivate whilst providing our children with the opportunity to work with professionals from the world of food, horticulture, media, academia, philosophy and the arts.
+These linked creative contexts stimulate and motivate while providing our children with the opportunity to work with professionals from the world of food, horticulture, media, academia, philosophy and the arts.

 The four strands link, working together to create a learning environment in which useful practical skills are developed and children’s natural curiosity fostered.